caleb531/bump-anything/README.md

 ## Usage

-Bump Anything exposes a `bump` command to your shell.
+Bump Anything exposes to your shell a `bump-anything` command (also aliased to `bump`).
 The only required argument is a keyword indicating how you want to increment each version.
 It can be either `major`, `minor`, or `patch`.

 ```